GOQii

 Exercises & Yoga Poses To Do During Pregnancy

-1. Sit comfortably, with your knees bent and your shoulders, head and neck relaxed.
+1. Sit comfortably, with your knees bent and your shoulders, head, and neck relaxed.

 2. Place one hand on your upper chest and the other just below your rib cage.
 This will allow you to feel your diaphragm move as you breathe.

-1. Cat and Camel
+1. Cat and Camel Pose

 cat and camel

-3. Come back to neutral position
+3. Return to a neutral position.

 2. Butterfly Pose